Lifestyle Factors Associated with Myopia in Schoolchildren

 - Breastfeeding for the first three months of life appeared to have a protective effect against short-sightedness, with bottle-fed babies twice as likely to be short-sighted.
 Breastfeeding during infancy provides babies with polyunsaturated fatty acids, essential vitamins and bioactive components necessary for brain and retinal growth and maturation in infants (17).
 Long-chain polyunsaturated fatty acids are essential throughout the retina to support retinal structure and function, influencing visual development and eye growth (18).

 One clear message today is the importance of daily outdoor physical activities and managing children’s screentime as a necessary part of children’s eye health.
 Tracking children’s eyesight over time will be essential to supplement these findings.
-More research examining the broader consequences of today’s ubiquitous media environment and, in particular, the effect this intense digital immersion may have on children’s health, and vision needs to be addressed as part of the broader public health education programme.
+More research examining the broader consequences of today’s ubiquitous media environment and, in particular, the effect this intense digital immersion may have on children’s health, and vision needs to be addressed as part of the broader public health education program.
 Whilst many of the health benefits associated with increased physical activity, reduced screentime, and increased outdoor time may not manifest themselves until adulthood, the benefits at that time will be material with significant benefits for not only the individual but also the community in terms of independence and quality of life.

 - McCrann S, Flitcroft I, Lalor K, Butler J, Bush A, Loughman J. Parental attitudes to myopia: a key agent of change for myopia control?
 Ophthalmic Physiol Opt.
 2018;38(3):298-308. doi:10.1111/opo.12455